Summit of South America

 Of the seven continental summits, Aconcagua (at 6962 m/22,840 ft) lies second only to Everest.
 Yet it is surprisingly free of snow and ice, and experienced hikers can reach the roof of the Americas without technical expertise.
 However, it is one of the world’s highest and toughest treks.
 Author Harry Kikstra has summited twice, and explains in detail how to climb Mount Aconcagua by the main trekking routes (Normal and Polish Traverse), as well as giving a useful summary on the technical Polish Glacier route.

-2012 update: the book has been reprinted with some updates.
-These are included in the version that we now sell, but if you have an older copy, please download the upgrade sheet here.
+The book was reprinted with updates in 2012.
+If you have an older copy, please download the upgrade sheet here.

-- concise advice from an expert about preparation, planning and choosing your gear
+- concise advice from an expert about preparation, planning and load-carrying

 - detailed information about altitude effects and sickness, and how to monitor and prevent them